jeffssh/objc2/README.md

 # objc2
 Restoring the power of NSExpressions to replace in memory dylib loading.
-Works, but very limited due to inability to pass doubles/floats/other data types that use different data types.
+Works, but very limited due to inability to pass doubles/floats/other data types that use different registers.
 As an example, a double return value will be placed in d0 normally, but the NSFunctionExpression implementation always stores the return value in x0.
 This makes the usable calls very limited